-- 22A-1 INTENT The intent of the Residential Planned Unit Development (PUD-1) is to encourage a unified design for large tracts of land in the new growth areas of Lexington-Fayette County, which will be consistent with the residential land use recommendations of the adopted Comprehensive Plan. - 22A-2 MINIMILIM SITE LOCATION AND SIZE CRITERIA Application for a man amendment request to a PUD-1 zone shall be made only on property that meets the following criteria: - 22A-2(a) I OCATION The property must be entirely or substantially located within an area recommended for residential (low, medium or high density) use in the adopted Comprehensive Plan. - 22A-2(b) MINIMUM SIZE No site may be zoned to a PUD-1 classification unless it is at least three (3) acres in size.
-Enlargement of the PUD-1 zone may be permitted, regardless of the size, only if it is found that the enlargement is in accord with the requirements of the PUD-1 zone and that the enlargement would be a harmonious extension of the original design of the PUD-1 zone. - 22A-3 PERMITTED USES The following uses shall be permitted in the PFUD-1 zone.
-All uses other than those specifically listed as permitted uses or substantially similar to the permitted uses shall be prohibited. - 22A-3(a) PRINCIPAL PERMITTED USES The primary principal permitted uses shall be single family, two family, townhouse, and multi-family dwelling units.
-In addition he following uses shall be permitted, provided that the aggregate total lot area for such uses does not exceed fifteen percent (15%) of the total lot area of the planned unit development. - Kindergartens, nursery schools, day nurseries and child care centers for four (4) or more children.
+- 22A-1 INTENT The intent of the Residential Planned Unit Development (PUD-1) is to encourage a unified design for large tracts of land in the new growth areas of Lexington-Fayette County, which will be consistent with the residential land use recommendations of the adopted Comprehensive Plan. - 22A-2 MINIMUM SITE LOCATION AND SIZE CRITERIA Application for a map amendment request to a PUD-1 zone shall be made only on property that meets the following criteria: - 22A-2(a) LOCATION The property must be entirely or substantially located within an area recommended for residential (low, medium or high density) use in the adopted Comprehensive Plan.

+22A-2(b) MINIMUM SIZE - No site may be zoned to a PUD-1 classification unless it is at least three (3) acres in size.
+Enlargement of the PUD-1 zone may be permitted, regardless of the size, only if it is found that the enlargement is in accord with the requirements of the PUD-1 zone and that the enlargement would be a harmonious extension of the original design of the PUD-1 zone.

+22A-3 PERMITTED USES - The following uses shall be permitted in the PFUD-1 zone.
+All uses other than those specifically listed as permitted uses or substantially similar to the permitted uses shall be prohibited.

+22A-3(a) PRINCIPAL PERMITTED USES - The primary principal permitted uses shall be single family, two family, townhouse, and multi-family dwelling units.
+In addition he following uses shall be permitted, provided that the aggregate total lot area for such uses does not exceed fifteen percent (15%) of the total lot area of the planned unit development.

+- 1. Kindergartens, nursery schools, day nurseries and child care centers for four (4) or more children.
 For any lot or property which will also be used for residential purposes no more than twelve (12) children shall be permitted.
 All kindergartens, nursery schools, day nurseries and child care centers shall provide a fenced and screened play lot which shall contain not less than twenty-five (25) square feet per child. - 2.
 Places of religious assembly - 3.
 Nursing homes and personal care facilities. - 4.
-Schools for academic instruction. - 22A-3(b) OTHER PERMITTED USES Within a planned unit development containing at least one hundred (100) gross acres and not less than six hundred (600) total dwelling units, a restricted commercial use shall be permitted within the PUD-1 zone in conformance with the following provisions: - 1.
-The Commercial area(s) shall be designated on the required development plans.
-Residential and non- residential uses may be provided within the same structure, provided that such uses are not located on the same floor, or separate entrances are provided.
+Schools for academic instruction.

+22A-3(b) OTHER PERMITTED USES - Within a planned unit development containing at least one hundred (100) gross acres and not less than six hundred (600) total dwelling units, a restricted commercial use shall be permitted within the PUD-1 zone in conformance with the following provisions: